GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-07.md

 1. If you do not want the ownership of a value to be transferred, outside of Move semantics, Rust offers [Copy semantics](https://doc.rust-lang.org/std/marker/trait.Copy.html).
 If a data structure implements the Copy trait, it will use Copy semantics.
 This means that when you assign or pass a parameter, the value will be automatically copied bitwise (shallow copy).

 2. If you do not want the ownership of a value to be transferred and cannot use Copy semantics, you can **"borrow" the data**.
-We will discuss "borrowing" in detail in the next lesson.
+We will discuss "borrowing" in detail in the next article.

 For now, let's look at the first solution we are discussing today: Copy semantics.